by Will Grumke October 27, 2021 4 min read

-This can make you irritable and fatigued, delays recovery from training, and interferes with proper hormone production.
+This can make you irritable and fatigued, delay recovery from training, and interfere with proper hormone production.

-High levels of stress are associated with backaches, joint pain, and tension headaches.
-Needless to say, if you are in constant pain, you can not possibly operate as effectively as possible!
+High levels of stress are sometimes associated with backaches, joint pain, and tension headaches.
+Needless to say, if you are in constant pain, you cannot possibly operate as effectively as possible!

 That goes for while you're at the gym, while at work, home, or anywhere.

 Hormonal imbalances due to stress can negatively affect your skin health.
 This can lead to acne and breakouts.
 Eczema, acne, and hives are common reactions to stress.

-Much of the chronic stress on your body and mind has to do with feeling out of control or helpless or an inability to properly deal with stress.
+Much of the chronic stress on your body and mind has to do with feeling out of control, helpless, or unable to properly deal with stress.

 Therefore, you will want to take a look at your life, and identify what’s causing you stress ... then work on a plan to help cope with stress.
 Some effective stress management practices are:

 – Prioritize and delegate tasks/responsibilities.